 - LONG LASTING: Our bug indoor trap with a double strength adhesive secures a reliable and lasting application with every use and utilizes sticky glue...

 Biting flies are persistent.
 They sense your carbon dioxide, movement, and sweat, and they feel the same way as you when you open a pizza box.

 The trick to deterring biting flies is to fool them into feeding on something else besides you and your loved ones.
 Nearly all traps specific to catching biting flies have a system set up where the flies think they are swarming over an animal or human.
 They go in for the bite, becoming trapped.

 Where to Buy the Best Biting Fly Traps on the Market

-- YEAR ROUND PROTECTION: Catchmaster glue traps are safe, non-toxic and no-mess.
-An effective alternative to standalone glue boards that may not hold up...
+- YEAR ROUND PROTECTION: Catchmaster glue traps are safe, non-toxic and mess-free.
+Fly Ribbons are an effective alternative to standalone glue boards...

 - HOME & FAMILY SAFE: Designed to help you keep your family protected and safe from unwanted pests in your home, Catchmaster's glue traps are intuitive,...